- Albin Egger-Lienz

 - oil on canvas

-Ave Maria nach der Schlacht am Bergisel, depicting Tyrolean militiamen at prayer after the battle of Bergisel in 1809, was Egger-Lienz's first monumental composition.
-Occupying him from 1894 until 1896 and measuring 343 by 493cm., the definitive version (Kirschl, no. M72) is now in the collection of the Ferdinandeum in Innsbruck.
+Ave Maria nach der Schlacht am Bergisel, showing Tyrolean militiamen at prayer after the battle of Bergisel in 1809, is arguably Egger-Lienz's most famous early composition.
+The largest version (measuring 343 by 493cm.), is in the collection of the Ferdinandeum in Innsbruck (Kirschl, no. M72), and occupied him for some three years, from 1894-1896.
+The present smaller version, identical in almost every detail, was painted soon afterwards, in 1897.

-The four battles of Bergisel were fought between April and November 1809 at the Bergisel hill near Innsbruck.
+The four battles of Bergisel, marking their bicentenary this year, occurred between April and November 1809 at the Bergisel hill near Innsbruck.
 There Napoleon joined forces with Bavaria against local Tyrolean militiamen and Austrian soldiers.
 Although the Tyrolean and Austrian soldiers won the first few battles, they were defeated at the conclusive one.
 This sombre yet hopeful rendering of faith in face of defeat is among Egger's most empathetic and patriotic compositions.